Frances Klein

-Frances Klein, also known as Frances Siskin (October 19, 1915 – December 22, 2012), was an American jazz musician who began her career in the early 1930s.
+Frances Klein, also known as Frances Siskin (October 19, 1915 – December 22, 2012) was an American jazz musician who began her career in the early 1930s.
 She played trumpet in a number of jazz bands (most notably the all-female bands led by Irene Vermillion and Ina Ray Hutton).

 Biography

-Klein was a native of Cleveland, Ohio where she played trumpet in the Glenville High School Band.
-Around 1935 she was invited to play in Kermit Dart's All-Girl Band, which was led by Irene Vermillion.
+Klein was born on October 19, 1915, in Cleveland, Ohio, where she played trumpet in the Glenville High School Band.
+Around 1935, she was invited to play in Kermit Dart's All-Girl Band, which was led by Irene Vermillion.
 Klein traveled the country for two years with Vermillion's dance act/revue, "Rhapsody in Red."
 Upon returning to Cleveland, she was invited to tour with Ina Ray Hutton's Melodears; after which, she returned again to Cleveland where she performed in a variety of local venues as a part of the Cleveland Women's Orchestra.
 Around that time, she was also the sole female member of Freddie Shafer's band.
 Klein led a number of bands.
 On February 22, 1945, she married David Siskin and legally changed her name to Frances Siskin.
 In the late seventies, the Siskins moved to Jacksonville, Florida, where Klein continued playing trumpet in groups including the Jacksonville Bulls Pep Band, the Jacksonville Gator Pep Band, and a senior citizen's band known as High Society.
-She died in 2012 at the age of 97.
+She died on December 22, 2012, aged 97.